fabarea/media_upload/README.rst

 	# The Storage identifier to get some automatic settings, such as allowedExtensions, default NULL.
 	# storage = 1
 	#
-	# Allowed extension to be uploaded, default NULL.
+	# Allowed extension to be uploaded.
+Override the allowed extension list from the storage. default NULL.
 	# allowedExtensions = "jpg, png"
 	#
 	# Maximum size allowed by the plugin, default 0.